block42-blockchain-company/thornode-telegram-bot/README.md

 Then send `/newbot` in the chat, and follow the given steps to create a new telegram token.
 Save this token in a secure location (for example in an environment variable ;).

 ## Set Telegram token as environment variable
-Save the above created telegram token in the environment variable `TELEGRAM_TOKEN`.
+Save the above created telegram token in the environment variable `TELEGRAM_BOT_TOKEN`.

-To do this, in your terminal type `export TELEGRAM_TOKEN=1234567890:xxxYourTokenxxxxx`, where the value after the `=` should be your own token.
+To do this, in your terminal type `export TELEGRAM_BOT_TOKEN=1234567890:xxxYourTokenxxxxx`, where the value after the `=` should be your own token.

 Alternatively, if your using a Jetbrains IDE like Pycharm, you can set this environment variable